 Having a social media presence is an obvious one and admittingly I would be the first to type a retail name into Instagram to see what products they sold before approaching the store.
 Utilise all the features available to you on each of the apps to advertise and target your audiences.
 When new stock comes in, don’t be afraid to get in front of the camera and show off what has just arrived!
 Take quality photos and upload them to the social network or website to allow customers to have a good nosey.
-You can also search for stunning stock photos, as it will be a free and easy option.
+You can also search for stunning stock photos, as it will be a free and easy option or use a social media bio generator to craft the perfect bio for your profile.
 If you work in a clothes store, creating fun and interactive reels that show you putting together outfits for your customers are a great way to see what they can match their clothes with as well as driving those sales.
 The possibilities are endless when it comes to social media!

 - Celebrate all the holidays